yuvarajrece/Conversational-AI-Chatbots/README.md

 # Conversational AI Chatbots

 ## Overview:
-In this project, we aim to enhance customer experience and accessibility by integrating a conversational AI chatbot built on Amazon Lex with WhatsApp using Twilio's messaging platform.
+In this project, to enhance customer experience and accessibility by integrating a conversational AI chatbot built on Amazon Lex with WhatsApp using Twilio's messaging platform.
 The focus of this integration is to facilitate hotel bookings seamlessly through WhatsApp, providing users with a convenient and familiar communication channel.

 ## Key Components: